House and petsitting is an equal exchange between home-owner and sitter. It is a win-win-win for home and pet owners, sitters and animals.

 Many sitters work remotely.
 Therefore, in order for her/him to continue to work, access to the internet is often a requisite. *Caveat: If there is a local cafe, library or other establishment that is within walking distance, this requirement may be waived.

-Check out my profile on the following platforms:
+Check out the following platforms:

 Trusted Housesitters is a global housesitting platform based in the U.K.